+Over the next few months, we invite residents, community partners and partners to help us finalise the plan.
 This will be through open engagement about the objectives.
 It will also be through a more thematic exploration of specific areas of work.
 Through this, we will be developing a much richer evidence base of need during this time.
 These insights will directly inform the more detailed Equality Plan which will be presented to a meeting of the Council later in the year.

-We will ask:
+We want to ask you: